Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/tutorial/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We now construct the required arguments to the PyROS solver.
-A full enumeration of all PyROS solver arguments is presented in the
+A general discussion on all PyROS solver arguments is given in the
 :ref:`Solver Interface Section <pyros_solver_interface>`.

 Deterministic Model